-Amy Rutstein-Riley, PhD, MPH, is Dean of Faculty and directs the Center for Teaching, Learning and Scholarship.
-She holds a joint appointment in Sociology in PhD Program in Educational Studies in the Graduate School of Education and the Social Science Division of the College of Liberal Arts and Sciences.
+Amy Rutstein-Riley, PhD, MPH, is interim dean of the Graduate School of Education.
+She holds a joint appointment in the PhD Program in Educational Studies in the Graduate School of Education and the Social Science Division of the College of Liberal Arts and Sciences.
 Amy teaches courses in medical sociology, women’s studies, girls’ studies, research methods, adult learning and development, and interdisciplinary inquiry.

-She is the principal investigator of The Girlhood Project, The Girlhood Project.
-Amy serves as Co-chair of the Lesley University Women’s Studies Steering Committee and the Women’s Center, and co-facilitates LEAD, leadership enrichment and development for women core faculty.
-Amy started The Girlhood Project in 2008, which brings together undergraduate and adolescent girls to talk freely about identity, body image, critical media literacy, and relationship health.
+Amy began and is the principal investigator of The Girlhood Project, which brings together undergraduate and adolescent girls to talk freely about identity, body image, critical media literacy, and relationship health.
+She serves as co-chair of the Lesley University Women’s Studies Steering Committee and the Women’s Center, and co-facilitates LEAD, leadership enrichment and development for women core faculty.

 Amy is a recipient of the prestigious American Association of University Women's Community Action Grant, which provides funding for projects that promote education and equity for women and girls.
 The project, which she worked on with Lesley Associate Dean for Career and Community Service Alice Diamond, is entitled Girls, Media, and You!